edoardohorse/Carousel-customElement/README.md

 |name| Description|
 |----------|-------------|
-|*carousel-dottedbar*|Show a dotter bar that make you jump directly to a specific image
+|*carousel-dotted*|Show a dotter bar that make you jump directly to a specific image
-|*carousel-previewbar*|Show a bar with all previews of the images
+|*carousel-preview*|Show a bar with all previews of the images

 # Syntax